Ways to Give

 A very popular way of making a gift to West Vancouver Foundation is by cash or cheque.
 This is an attractive method for a donor who has cash available and who wants to make an immediate donation.
 The West Vancouver Foundation is able to invest the donation immediately to generate income to support community projects.
 We issue a charitable tax receipt to the donor for income tax purposes.

-Please ensure you indicate any special direction for the gift on the cheque.
+Please ensure you indicate any special direction for the gift on the cheque and advise if you wish your gift to be anonymous.

 E-transfers can be made from your financial institution's website to: